iamericfletcher/awesome-r-learning-resources/readme.md

 ## Subjects

 *Functions*
-- [stat.berkeley - Introdcution to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to the `R` language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
+- [stat.berkeley - Introdcution to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to functions in the `R` language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
 Berkeley).

 *Math*